handpoint/doc/android/androidtransactions.md

 A pre-authorized transaction can be captured to actually debit the cardholder's account.
 Depending on the merchant category code, the capture needs to happen between 7 and 31 days after the original pre-authorization.
 If not captured the funds will be automatically released by the issuing bank.

-**Please note that a pre-authorization can only be captured once.
-That is, it cannot be captured multiple times**.
-If for some reason, after a pre-authorization has been captured, it is necessary to capture more or less amount, the cardholder should return to the merchant and re-authorize.
+**Please note that a pre-authorization can only be captured ONCE, multiple partial captures are not allowed**.
+If for some reason, the pre-authorization was captured for an incorrect amount, you can attempt to reverse the capture (does not work with all acquirers).
+If the capture reversal was declined, the cardholder needs to come back into the store with his card to get refunded or re-authorize the transaction.
+Alternatively, the cardholder can give his card details over the phone to the merchant and a MOTO pre-auth or MOTO refund can be issued.

 Card schemes set specific rules around which businesses are able to use pre-auth transactions.
 Eligibility is determined based on the Merchant Category Code (MCC), together with the card scheme.